 Candles are a common shelf item in most stores, but when you see John Mark Candles, they are not made by a big chain or some generic company.
 These candles are the result of extensive research, and the desire by a high school student to be the best he can be and produce the best product he can produce.

-John-Mark Roller at age 17, (now 25) lives in San Angelo, Texas and says his candlemaking business started with a career interest survey he was given at Wall High School when Roller was a junior.
+John-Mark Roller, says when he was 17yrs old his candlemaking business started with a career interest survey he was given at Wall High School when Roller was a junior.
 The survey had close to 100 questions about jobs that might be of interest to him, and, at the time, he had been thinking about getting a summer job.

 Many of the jobs he wasn't interested in, he says, and the ones he was interested in, he couldn't physically do.
 John-Mark, born with Spina Bifida, has used a wheelchair since he was a toddler.